Join us in celebrating International Compost Awareness Week (ICAW)!

 - May 12th, register for a FREE public presentation on how to vermicompost!
 Perfect for apartment-dwellers or those with little yard space, as well as families with young curious children, vermicomposting lets worms do the work.
 Details TBA.
 This presentation is delivered in collaboration with GreenPeace Winnipeg.

-- May 12th, we’ll be in Altona offering a series of short presentations on backyard composting, along with a bunch of other great organizations!
-Stay tuned for more details.
-This event is organized by Altona’s Community Action Network.
+- May 12th, we’ll be in Altona offering two 45-minute presentations (1:15pm and 2:30pm) on backyard composting, along with a bunch of other great organizations!
+This Earth Day Celebration event is organized by Altona’s Community Action Network.
+It is from 1:45pm to 3:45pm.

 Other ways to be involved: